-- After voting is ceased the service subscriber is supplied the results.
+- After voting is ceased the service subscriber is supplied with the results.

 21) TCS – Terminating Call Screening

-- The incoming calls are screened as per screening list.
+- The incoming calls are screened as per the screening list.

-- Calls are allowed as per list and time of the day.
+- Calls are allowed as per the list and time of the day.

 22) UAN – Universal Access Number

-- National number is published by the subscriber.
+- The national number is published by the subscriber.

-- The subscriber may specify the incoming calls to be routed to number of different destinations based on geographical locations of caller.
+- The subscriber may specify the incoming calls to be routed to a number of different destinations based on geographical locations of the caller.